podipo/skella/README.md

 Note: Don't edit anything in /dist as it will be overwritten.
 Instead, edit the files in /templates or /static.

+The context data for the mustache templates lives in /templates/context.json.

-To update Bootstrap variables edit /templates/variables.less and to enable or disable Bootstrap components edit /templates/bootstrap.less.
+To update Bootstrap variables, edit /templates/variables.less.
+To enable or disable Bootstrap components, edit /templates/bootstrap.less.

 # License